 2 pounds mussels (see notes)

 1 small Thai or serrano chile, thinly sliced

-Combine cilantro stems, half of garlic, half of shallot, coriander seed, dried chili, lime zest and a small pinch of kosher salt in a mortar and pestle.
+Combine cilantro stems, half of garlic, half of shallot, coriander seeds, dried chile, lime zest and a small pinch of kosher salt in a mortar and pestle.
 Pound and grind until a smooth paste is formed.

 Scoop 2 tablespoons of thick cream from the top of the can of coconut milk and add to a large saucepan.
 Add oil and heat over medium heat until shimmering and sputtering.
-Add remaining garlic and shallots, pounded paste, and the store-bought curry paste.
+Add remaining garlic and shallots, pounded aromatic paste, and the store-bought (or homemade) curry paste.
 Cook, stirring and scraping the paste around the bottom of the pan until very aromatic, about 4 minutes.
 Add remaining contents of coconut milk can, sugar, and fish sauce.
 Bring to a simmer and cook until rich and aromatic, about 3 minutes.
 Season to taste with more fish sauce as desired.

 Add mussels, stir, cover, and cook, shaking pan constantly and peeking every 30 seconds to stir.
-As soon as all the mussels are open, stir in chopped cilantro leaves, fresh chili, and lime juice.
+As soon as all the mussels are open, stir in chopped cilantro leaves, fresh chile, and lime juice.
 Serve immediately, with additional limes at the table.